Katie Davis (missionary): Missionary work

-Majors, then Katie Davis and 18-years old, went to Uganda for a year-long mission trip; the time was in December 2006, during the winter break of her senior year of high school.
-While there she did mission work in the city of Jinja on the shores of Lake Victoria, which had a population of approximately 75,000 at the time.
-She states in her writing that she fell in love with the Ugandan people and their culture, and decided to go back to Uganda in the summer of 2007 (after graduating from high school).
+Eighteen-year-old Davis went to Uganda for a year-long mission trip; during her senior year of high school.
+While there, she did mission work in the city of Jinja on the shores of Lake Victoria, which had a population of approximately 85,000 at the time.
+Jinja is 50 miles from Kampala, the capital of Uganda, which had a population of more than 2 million people at the time.
+Davis wrote that she fell in love with the Ugandan people and their culture, and decided to go back to Uganda in the summer of 2007 (after graduating from high school).

 Davis, at 19, was helping kindergarten children in Canaan Children's Home, an orphanage in Jinja.
-As described by Bob Smietana for USA Today,Davis... noticed many of her students were dropping out because either their parents had died or they could no longer afford school fees.
+As described by Bob Smietana for USA Today,"Davis... noticed many of her students were dropping out because either their parents had died or they could no longer afford school fees.
 Some parents were dropping off their children at orphanages because they could not provide basics like food and shelter.
-So Davis persuaded her parents and other friends to donate money for school, meals and medical care for the children.
-Eventually, this led the creation of a sponsorship program that paired children with American and other donors who would donate the $300 needed annually to cover the child's school, medical, and food costs.
-Davis and her family and supporters went on to found Amazima Ministries Internation (AMI) in 2008—a 501(c)(3) not-for-profit organization based in Franklin, Tennessee.
-The name chosen, "Amazima", means "Truth" in the native Lugandan language in that area of Uganda.
-In the fall of 2008, Davis fulfilled a promise to her parents and returned to the U.S. to enroll in nursing college, but the return was short lived; stating that "she quickly realized she missed the [children] too much," she left college and returned to Uganda.
+So Davis persuaded her parents and other friends to donate money for school, meals and medical care for the children."
+Eventually, this led to the creation of a sponsorship program that paired children with American and other donors who would donate the $300 needed annually to cover the child's school, medical, and food costs.
+Davis, her family and supporters founded Amazima Ministries Internation (AMI) in 2008 - a 501(c)(3) not-for-profit organization based in Franklin, Tennessee.
+The name "Amazima", means "Truth" in the native Lugandan language of Uganda.
+In the fall of 2008, Davis fulfilled a promise to her parents and returned to the U.S. to enrol in nursing college.
+Her return was short lived; stating that "she quickly realized she missed the [children] too much."
+She left college and returned to Uganda.